Haven't Tried It.

 Not For Me.

 I was going to download it to check for open ports from server apps; however, I got a 509 error.
 It seems your download is using to much bandwidth.

 Use whatever OS or desktop works for you.
-Backup your computer regularly, and definitely before updating or partitioning.
+Backup your computer regularly, and definitely before upgrading, partitioning, or installing an OS.